Estimating the Value of Evidence-Based Decision Making: Empirical Bayes estimation

 \subsubsection{Homoskedastic case}

 For the homoskedastic case, we estimate $\sigma^2$ as the average of the squares of the standard deviations of $\widehat\tau$ across studies.
-In the Cochrane data, this estimate is 0.7641.
-Plugging in this value in \eqref{equation:Vsigma} along with estimates of $\mu$ and $\gamma^2$, we obtain $V(0.7641)=0.2138$.
+In the Upworthy data, this estimate is 10.4919.
+Plugging in this value in \eqref{equation:Vsigma} along with estimates of $\mu$ and $\gamma^2$, we obtain $V(10.2437)=1.3691$, with the value of information measured in clicks per thousand impressions.